expectedparrot/edsl/docs/questions.rst

    )

-Create a dictionary for each value that will replace the parameter and store them in `Scenario` objects:
+Then create a dictionary for each value that will replace the parameter and store them in `Scenario` objects:

 .. code-block:: python